AqwamCreates/DataPredict/docs/API/Optimizers/RootMeanSquarePropagation.md

 ## Notes:

-* Epsilon is used to prevent a numerator from dividing zero.
+* Epsilon is used to prevent a numerator from dividing by zero.
 Otherwise, the resulting calculation would be infinity.

 * Generally, the epsilon values are usually set to very small positive decimal numbers.